fjebaker/blog/pages/2022-03-circular-orbits.md

 Generalizing the last section; can we reliably and quickly find circular orbits without any _a priori_ knowledge of the velocity vectors, other than that we are searching in the equatorial plane?

-The temptation here is to brute-force search over the $\dot{u}^\phi$ parameter space until some stability condition is met, but we can be more elegant with this by using [Optim.jl](https://julianlsolvers.github.io/Optim.jl/stable/), by optimizing univariate functions.
-Optim.jl will find a minima over a bounded range of any single argument function using the [golden-section search](https://en.wikipedia.org/wiki/Golden-section_search) algorithm.
+The temptation here is to brute-force search over the $\dot{u}^\phi$ parameter space until some stability condition is met, but we can be more elegant with this by using [Optim.jl](https://julianlsolvers.github.io/Optim.jl/stable/), which optimizes (i.e. finds the minima of) univariate functions.
+Optim.jl searches over a bounded range of any single argument function using the [golden-section search](https://en.wikipedia.org/wiki/Golden-section_search) algorithm.

 For our purposes, the implementation needs a function which describes the degree of _circularity_ of our orbits, which is effectively just $\mathcal{Q}_\text{s}$ from eq. \eqref{eq:Qs}.